OAuth 2.1: What Changed and How Keycloak Implements It

 Conclusion

 OAuth 2.1 is a significant step forward in securing the authorization process for web and mobile applications.
-By simplifying flows, enhancing security, and deprecating outdated features, 2.1 makes it easier for developers to implement robust and secure authorization mechanisms.
+By simplifying flows, enhancing security, and deprecating outdated features, OAuth 2.1 makes it easier for developers to implement robust and secure authorization mechanisms.